Early drama in Covid-hit Sydney to Hobart yacht race

 The latest weather update predicted south to southeasterly winds Sunday with a strong wind warning offshore along the New South Wales coast.

-Race committee chairman Lee Goddard said Tasmanian police would allow racers to depart even if they were still waiting for their Covid result.
+Race committee chairman Lee Goddard said Tasmanian police would allow racers to depart even if they were still waiting for their test results.

 'Great adventure'